astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

       weight_list=sorted(glob("image_??.weight.fits"))
   )

+All non-empty lists must contain the same number of items.
-It is possible to add images or another group to a pre-existing image group using the :func:`add_images()` method, e.g.:
+It is possible to add images or another group to a pre-existing image group using the :func:`~config.measurement_images.ImageGroup.add_images()` method, e.g.:

 .. code-block:: python